ibm-cloud-docs/appid/enterprise.md

 If one or more of those values change on the provider's side, the new values are available only after the user logs in again.
 {: note}

-You can use assertions in the same way that you use .
-You might use assertions in your code for different reasons.
-For example, you could use assertions to determine membership by returning the value `isMember`.

 If your SAML provider returns other assertions, it is possible to obtain the information when a user logs in.
 Then, by creating an array of the assertions that you want to use, you can [inject them into your tokens](/docs/services/appid?topic=appid-customizing-tokens#customizing-tokens).
 But, be sure not to add more information than necessary to your tokens.
 Tokens are usually sent in http headers and headers are limited in size.
 {: tip}